Enable single sign-on (SSO) for your users

 Don't have SSO yet?

-If you have not enabled SSO, you can create accounts for your users via PassFort's User Management tab, using exactly the same email addresses you plan to use for SSO (this is case-sensitive).
+If you have not enabled SSO, you can create accounts for your users via PassFort's User Management tab, using exactly the same email addresses you plan to use for SSO.
 Remember to assign user roles or team roles so they have access to the appropriate areas of PassFort.

 Users will be able to use the Email and Password fields on the login screen.